Carrier screening in the UK

 If you are not Jewish but have a history of Tay-Sachs disease in your family, your GP can refer you to a Regional Genetics Service for carrier testing covered by the NHS.

 There is also the option of having private carrier testing for Tay-Sachs disease.
-Details of these private options can be found in the section carrier testing for other JGDs.
+Details of these private options can be found in the section other providers for carrier testing.